By Jerry Tardif

 Most horses will be on edge and some may be in a downright panic.

-If you are out, try to find some form of shelter.
+If you are out in one, try to find some form of shelter.

 If debris or items of any kind come flying at you and your horse, there's likely no way you'll be able to keep him calm, as well as the risk to both of you from the flying objects themselves.

-Overall, the foregoing really implies that we should all try to avoid getting stuck outside in a thunderstorm in the first place.
+Overall, the foregoing really demonstrates that we should all avoid getting stuck outside in a thunderstorm in the first place.

 A mild rainstorm is no big deal.